Like it? Share it…

-- Witness some kitchen chemical reactions with Go Science Girls’ easy Anzac biscuit recipe.
+- Witness some kitchen chemical reactions with Go Science Kids’ easy Anzac biscuit recipe.

 - Laughing Kids Learn has an Aussie damper bread recipe.

-- Go Science Girls also has a homemade violet crumble recipe that is part science, part delicious!
+- Go Science Kids also has a homemade violet crumble recipe that is part science, part delicious!

 Excursion Ideas for Kids to Learn About Australia

 New South Wales

 - Visit the Australian Museum, next to Sydney’s Hyde Park.
 In addition to their stellar natural history exhibits, they also have a large anthropological collection focusing on indigenous Australian artifacts.